-The use of the term ‘pleiotropy’ itself is fraught with controversy (Stearns 2010; Wagner & Zhang 2011; Paaby & Rockman 2013), indicating the need to carefully define how the term is being used.
-Here, we aim to characterize the number of separate components of the climate in which a mutation affects fitness, a form of ‘selectional pleiotropy’ (Paaby & Rockman 2013).
-A key feature of selectional pleiotropy is that traits are defined by the action of selection and not by the intrinsic attributes of the organism.
-In local adaptation to climate, an allele has been considered “antagonistically pleiotropic” for selection if it has different effects on fitness at different extremes of an environmental variable (e.g., positive effects on fitness in cold environments and negative effects in warm environments, (Savolainen et al. 2013)), which results in clinal relationships between alleles and environments (Haldane 1930, 1948; Slatkin 1973, 1978; Felsenstein 1976; Barton 1999).
-On the other hand, an allele or gene might be considered “environmentally pleiotropic” if it affects fitness in distinct environments (e.g., has effects on fitness in a cold environment and a dry environment) (Hancock et al. 2011).
-Here, we consider this latter case of environmental pleiotropy of individual genes in distinct climates.
-But conceptual issues arise from defining environments along the univariate axes that we measure, because “cold” and “dry” might be a single selective optimum (“cold-dry”) that a gene adapts to (Wagner & Zhang 2011).
+Here, we aim to characterize the number of separate components of the environment in which a gene affects fitness (a form of “selectional pleiotropy”, Table 1)[8].
+A major hurdle in achieving this characterization is defining the environment by the action of selection and not by the intrinsic attributes of the organism or by the environmental variables we happen to measure.
+In local adaptation to climate, an allele that has different effects on fitness at different extremes of an environmental variable (e.g., positive effects on fitness in cold environments and negative effects in warm environments, often called “antagonistic pleiotropy”, Table 1[9]) will evolve to have a clinal relationship between the allele frequency and environment [10–15].
+While associations between allele frequencies and environments have been well characterized across many taxa [16], whether genes affect fitness in multiple distinct aspects of the environment, which we call “environmental pleiotropy” (e.g., has effects on fitness in both cold and dry environments, , Table 1), has not been well characterized [17].
+This is because of conceptual issues that arise from defining environments along the univariate axes that we measure, because “cold” and “dry” might be a single selective optimum (“cold-dry”) to which a gene adapts [7].
 Moreover, climate variables such as temperature and precipitation are highly correlated across landscapes, and this correlation structure makes inferring pleiotropy from signals of selection to climate difficult.
-Indeed, in their study of adaptation of Arabidopsis to climate, Hancock et al. (2011) noticed that candidate loci showed signals of selection in multiple environmental variables, potentially indicating pleiotropic effects.
+Indeed, in their study of adaptation of Arabidopsis to climate, Hancock et al. [17] noticed that candidate loci showed signals of selection in multiple environmental variables, potentially indicating pleiotropic effects.
 However, they also found that a substantial proportion of this overlap was due to correlations among climate variables on the landscape, and as a result they were unable to fully describe pleiotropic effects.

+Because of the conceptual issues described above, certain aspects of genetic architecture have not been well characterized in adaptation to multivariate environments: particularly modularity (i.e., when mutations affect traits that are part of the same functional complex, Table 1) and recombination rates among genes in different modules (i.e., physical proximity in the genome).
+These aspects of genetic architecture are important to characterize in order to test the theoretical predictions described below, and to inform the considerable debate about whether organisms have a modular organization of gene effects on phenotypes (or aspects of fitness) versus universal effects of genes on all phenotypes (or aspects of fitness) [18–24].

-An important aspect of pleiotropy is the extent to which individual mutations or genes are pleiotropic (e.g., the number of distinct traits or components of fitness that they affect).
-Genotype-phenotype mapping and coexpression studies have revealed that functional and developmental modules of genes are common, indicating limited pleiotropy (Wagner et al. 2007).
-These data support the Hypothesis of Modular Pleiotropy, which states that mutations are generally constrained to affect traits that are part of the same functional complex (Wagner et al. 2007; Paaby & Rockman 2013).
-Modular architectures are characterized by extensive pleiotropic effects among elements within a module, and a suppression of pleiotropic effects between different modules (Wagner 1996).
-Modular architectures are predicted to be favored when traits are under a combination of directional and stabilizing selection because modularity then allows adaptation to take place in one trait without undoing the adaptation achieved by another trait (Wagner 1996; Griswold 2006), and when genomes face complex spatial and temporal environments (Le Nagard et al. 2011).
-Adaptation to climate on a landscape fits these criteria, because traits are thought to be under stabilizing selection within populations but directional selection among populations (Le Corre & Kremer 2003), and environmental variation among populations is complex with multiple abiotic and biotic challenges occurring at different spatial scales.
+Modular genetic architectures are characterized by extensive pleiotropic effects among elements within a module, and a suppression of pleiotropic effects between different modules [25].
+Modular genetic architectures are predicted to be favored by theory when genomes face complex spatial and temporal environments [26] or when multiple traits are under a combination of directional and stabilizing selection (because modularity allows adaptation to take place in one trait without undoing the adaptation achieved by another trait [25, 27].
+Adaptation to climate on a landscape fits these criteria because environmental variation among populations is complex - with multiple abiotic and biotic challenges occurring at different spatial scales - and traits are thought to be under stabilizing selection within populations but directional selection among populations [28].